-Haha 😉 half of the job feels like paperwork pushing, am I right?
+Half of the job feels like paperwork pushing, am I right?
 In my district, we need to have medical assistance forms resigned at the beginning of every school year to ensure no interruption to services.
 In first grade, my families are not quite used to this YET (by third grade and beyond, they start asking for it!), so I use this opportunity to also introduce myself BEFORE I hand them paperwork that needs a signature.

 There are many data points that need to be collected right from the very beginning of the school year.
 Some of these baseline assessments are decided at the school or grade-level and some are assessments I have created to learn more about my students.
 It's important to me to know where my students are, especially if any summer growth OR summer slide occurred.

-I store them in a clipboard, along with class lists, for easy performance-task assessments on-the-go.
+The materials can easily be tucked inside this clipboard, along with class lists, for easy performance-task assessments on-the-go.
 I usually stay inside the general education classroom as a second adult.
 I believe the teachers appreciate having someone there for any unexpected situation that may pop up and I feel strongly about keeping the children with their peers.

 I'll call back students for a QUICK 3-5 minutes “game” (a.k.a. assessment) and have a quick informal chat with them.